minhthong582000/postgres-pgadmin-docker-compose/README.md

 ## Connect to PostgresSQL server

-Do following from your terminal:
+Open terminal on your local machine, run:

 ```
 psql -H localhost -p 5432 -U <your username>